abarr/blog/posts/2020/11-04-website-and-blog-5-dolllars-a-month-p1.md

 ```

-Now when you login to your droplet you can use `$ ssh your-user-name@your-domain`
+Now when you login to your Droplet you can use `$ ssh your-user-name@your-domain`

 ## Setting up Erlang, Elixir and Node

-At the command line of your droplet run the following commands.
+At the command line of your Droplet run the following commands.
 You can find the <span class="text-indigo-600">[Erlang installation instructions](https://www.erlang-solutions.com/resources/download.html)</span> under the <span class="font-semibold">Installation Using Repository</span>
  heading.

 ```